 - Certificate of participation issued by Dhurakij Pundit University/ADCC

-- The fees do not cover the cost of airfares, airport pick-up and drop-off, local transportation, visa and hotel accommodation;
+- The fee does not cover the costs of airfares, airport pick-up, and drop-off, local transportation, visa, and hotel accommodation;

 - ADCC is NOT in a position to offer any scholarships or funding.
 Participants are encouraged to seek funding opportunities with their employers or funding agencies.

 - To get a 10% “Early Bird” discount, you must pay the course fee 30 days before the course start date;

 - ADCC alumni are provided a discount of 5% on top of the early bird discount.
 Please indicate the year and course you had previously attended;